codecombat/aether/README.md

 ## Purpose
-Aether aims to make it easy for people to learn and write JavaScript and CoffeeScript by helping them catch and fix bugs, letting them see and more easily understand the execution of their program [(like Brett Victor commanded!)](http://youtu.be/PUv66718DII?t=17m25s), and giving them tips on how they can improve their code.
+Aether aims to make it easy for people to learn and write JavaScript and CoffeeScript by helping them catch and fix bugs, letting them see and more easily understand the execution of their program [(like Bret Victor commanded!)](http://youtu.be/PUv66718DII?t=17m25s), and giving them tips on how they can improve their code.
 [CodeCombat](http://codecombat.com/) is behind it.

 ## Get in touch